-Many people don’t realize that the Ultimate Rewards program lets you transfer points between Chase cards, giving you the opportunity to combine points onto a single Chase card or pool points with another member of your household.
-You can even transfer your Chase cash back rewards, earning 100 Ultimate Rewards points for every $1 transferred.
+Many people don’t realize that the Ultimate Rewards program lets you transfer points between Chase credit cards, giving you the opportunity to combine points in a single Chase card account or pool points with another member of your household.
+You can even transfer your Chase cash back rewards, earning 100 Ultimate Rewards points for every dollar transferred.

-Chase’s premium travel credit cards offer even more transfer opportunities, including the chance to increase the value of your points by redeeming them for travel through Ultimate Rewards and the ability to transfer your points to 13 popular travel loyalty programs.
+Chase’s premium travel credit cards offer even more transfer opportunities, including the chance to increase the value of your points by redeeming them for travel through Ultimate Rewards, as well as the ability to transfer your points to popular travel loyalty programs.

-Want to know more?
-Let’s look at how to transfer points between Chase cards, how to transfer Chase points to another person and how to make the most out of your Ultimate Rewards points.
+Want to learn more?
+Let’s look at how to transfer points between Chase cards, how to transfer Chase points to another person and how to make the most out of your Ultimate Rewards points, in general.

 Why transfer Chase points?

 One of the best ways to manage your Ultimate Rewards points is to transfer points between Chase cards.

 If you have 1,000 Ultimate Rewards points on one Chase credit card and 500 points on a second Chase credit card, combining those points gives you 1,500 Ultimate Rewards points to put toward a statement credit, travel purchase or any of the other redemption options Ultimate Rewards offers.

 If you have a Chase credit card that earns cash back, you can turn your cash back into points by transferring it to a Chase card that earns Ultimate Rewards points.
 You’ll earn 100 points for every dollar you transfer.